 - 1 teaspoon cinnamon

-Ingredients for Cream Cheese Filling:
+For the Cream Cheese Filling:

-- 2 packages cream cheese, softened at room temperature
+- 8 ounces cream cheese, softened

 - 2 cups heavy whipping cream